rakesh0x7/web3/README.md

 - learned about blockchain basics, how blockchain works
 - started learning solidity, datatypes arrays
 - created 1st smart contract and deployed it on the test network

+## Day2
+- started deploying contractors from other contractors
+- learned about inheritance